Cbot-XRPL/URI-Token-Remit/README.md

 ## URI Token Mint Hook for Xahau Network

 This hook is designed to automatically distribute URI Tokens (RWA or NFT) based on the Xahau hook rule engine.
 This hook could potentially replace a transfer agent, allowing users a secure way to get assets without a broker.
 This hook will essentially allow you to register unique assets for distribution at a Xahau address.
 Some potential assets that could be distributed based on this hook are art, real estate, tickets, and digital products.
-You can find our Xahau Art Vault example of this hook on Mainnet at [address] and our Concert Rental Tickets on testnet installed at [address]
+If you want roytlies paid on your sales you will also need that hook installed You can find our Xahau Art Vault example of this hook on Mainnet at [address] and our Concert Rental Tickets on testnet installed at [address]

 ## What Does This Hook do

 The hook is installed on an account.
 The length of your URIs (in bytes) set through a parameter called URIL.
 URIs and their NUM can be added or removed from the hook state via invoke transactions.
 It is crucial that all URIs have the exact same length, as this consistency is key to the hook's functionality (more details on this below).
-You must also specify the cost to charge users for minting a URI token.
+You must specify the cost to charge users for minting a URI token.
+You may specify a royties amount to be paid and the broker if there is one.
 This hook includes an optional lock system, allowing a passkey to be set to gate the "HOOK ON" functionality.
 The primary function of this hook is triggered when a payment is sent to the account where it is installed.
 Upon activation, the hook checks a ruleset, mints a URI token, and sends it to the payee's account.
 The URI tokens are minted in the order they are numbered with the NUM param.
 Upon completion of the URI token mint the assocated URI and NUM key are deleted from hook state.

 ## Lock Feature